dzuluaga/apigee-tutorials/apiproxies/parallel-nodejs-api-proxy-with-promises/README.md

 Promises will make your code easier to read and maintain.
 In compare to:

 - *The callback pattern*, which in my opinion becomes messy very quickly by creating nested levels of code execution.
-There are numerous articles about this pattent denominated [callback hell](http://callbackhell.com/).
+There are numerous articles about this pattern commonly coined [callback hell](http://callbackhell.com/).

-- Async, most JS newbies discover async and fall in love with it.
-However, async module dictates the design of your code in a way that feel orchestrated rather than choreograped.
-Archestration requires a central module to control the execution.
-In my opinion, this pattern is helpful to solve the problem of parallel execution, however code is harder to become modular by building more independent components that talk to each other.
+- Async, most JS newbies, discover async and fall in love with it.
+However, async module dictates the design of your code in a way that feels orchestrated rather than choreographed.
+Orchestration requires a central module to control the execution.
+In my opinion, this pattern is helpful to solve the problem of parallel execution; however code is harder to become modular by building more independent components that talk to each other.

-#### So, how do we solve the problem of sequential calls?
+#### So, how do we solve the problem of requests in sequence?
 Making calls to your backend in a sequential or waterfall fashion is not sustainable.
 Imagine making `n` calls, each one taking 1 second.
-As a result, 10 calls will take 10 seconds to complete, as each subsequent call will need to wait for the previous call to complete, blocking the execution of each subsequent call.
-Your API will suffer of serious performance issues rather quickly.
+As a result, ten calls will take 10 seconds to complete, as each subsequent call will need to wait for the previous call to complete, blocking the execution of each subsequent call.
+Your API will suffer from serious performance issues rather quickly.

 *Sequential Request calls to your backend will look like this:*
 ```
   request 1
           --> request 2
                       --> request 3
-                                  --> request n... (each request taking ~1 second)
+                                  --> request n...(each request taking ~1 second
 ```

 #### Solve sequential call with parallel calls

 What if instead of a waterfall approach, requests could happen in parallel.
-So intead of 10 seconds from last example, it'd take only 1 second or less in total.
+So instead of 10 seconds from the last example, it'd take only 1 second or less in total.

 *So request calls to your backend will look like this:*